 2013-2014: With support from SBS, the Partnership created a Construction Mitigation plan to reduce the negative effects of construction on businesses within and surrounding the construction footprint.
 The plan includes highlighting business specials, organizing events, mailing information to 2,900 local addresses, providing additional sanitation, distributing construction updates from DDC, improving signage, and adding visual interest to the area through the installation of a 1,200-ft construction fence wrap designed by artist Nami Yamamoto in partnership with DOT and DDC.

-2014-Onward: Construction is set to begin Fall of 2014 and last approximately 18 months.
+May 2017: Construction continues, 34 months after work began.
 After completion, the plaza will be a space to sit and relax, eat lunch or enjoy events.
 Have ideas for what types of events and programs should happen in the plaza?
 Please share your thoughts through this short survey.

 - NYC Department of Transportation (DOT)